July 1, 2019 - December 31, 2019

 |Removal Requests||Percentage of requests where some content was removed|

-Note: When we believe it is necessary to restrict content that is deemed unlawful in a particular country, but does not otherwise violate our policies, we seek to restrict access to it geographically when possible, rather than remove it globally.
+Note: Although we do not formally track when we remove content that violates our policies when a request has been made by a governmental entity, we believe it is an extremely rare occurrence.
+When we believe it is necessary to restrict content that is deemed unlawful in a particular country, but does not otherwise violate our policies, we seek to restrict access to it geographically when possible, rather than remove it globally.

 This category identifies demands by a government entity to remove content that would be a violation under our Terms of Service or Community Guidelines.

 |Country||Number of requests||Number of posts removed or restricted or number of accounts suspended|

 This category reflects any valid takedown notices we received under the Digital Millennium Copyright Act.

 |DMCA Takedown Notices||Percentage of requests where some content was removed|

 |DMCA Counter-Notices||Percentage of requests where some content was reinstated|

 We enforced against 3,788,227 pieces of content, globally, for violations of our Community Guidelines, which amounts to less than .012% of total Story postings.
 Our teams take action on such violations, whether it’s to remove content, delete accounts, report information to the National Center for Missing & Exploited Children (NCMEC), or escalate to law enforcement.
 In the vast majority of cases, we enforce against content within 2 hours of receiving an in-app report.